sourmash-bio/sourmash/doc/command-line.md

 `.sig.gz` files) from within directory hierarchies; you can just provide the paths to the top-level directory on the command line.

-However, this is no longer recommended because it can lead to inefficiencies; we instead suggest passing all of the sketch files in the directory into `sig collect` to build a standalone manifest, or using `sig cat` on the directory to generate a zip file.
+However, this is no longer recommended because it can be very inefficient; we instead suggest passing all of the sketch files in the directory into `sig collect` to build a standalone manifest, or using `sig cat` on the directory to generate a zip file.